-Nationals’ Scherzer holds Marlins hitless through 6 innings
+Nationals’ Scherzer gives up hit to Marlins in 8th inning

-MIAMI (AP) — Washington Nationals ace Max Scherzer has held the Miami Marlins hitless through six innings in a bid for the third no-hitter of his big league career.
+MIAMI (AP) — Washington Nationals ace Max Scherzer’s bid for the third no-hitter of his big league career has ended with an infield single by the Miami Marlins’ A.J.
+Ellis with one out in the eighth inning.

-The two-time Cy Young Award winner had nine strikeouts and had thrown 85 pitches through six innings, and Washington led 1-0.
+Miami’s backup catcher hit a chopper in front of the plate, and the ball then skipped off the tip of Scherzer’s glove as he reached overhead for it.
+Shortstop Trea Turner tried to make a bareheaded play but failed to come up with the ball, and official scorer Ron Jernick immediately ruled the play a hit.

+Scherzer had retired 18 in a row before Ellis’ hit.
+The Nationals led 1-0.

 Scherzer threw no-hitters against the Pirates and Mets in 2015.

-Scherzer’s first six outs Wednesday afternoon were swinging strikeouts.
-The first Marlin to put a ball in play was pitcher Dan Straily, who bounced out to Scherzer.

-The Marlins hadn’t come close to a hit.
-Scherzer walked Christian Yelich in the first and hit Derek Dietrich with a pitch in the second.

 Most Read Stories